Abundance for threefolds in positive characteristic when $\nu=2$: Bertini type theorems in positive characteristic

-\subsection{Bertini type theorems in positive characteristic}
+\section{Bertini type theorems in positive characteristic}

-In this subsection, we give some Bertini type results in positive characteristic.
-It is well known that Bertini theorem fails for basepoint-free linear systems in positive characteristic.
+In this section, we give some Bertini type results in positive characteristic.
+We will use these results in Section 5.
+It is well known that the Bertini theorem fails for basepoint-free linear systems in positive characteristic.
 However, we have the following special Bertini type result.

-\bproposition (\cite[Corollary 4.3]{luisa1998axiomatic}) Let $f:X\to \P^{n}$ be a finite type morphism from a smooth variety over any infinite field.
-Assume that $f$ induces separable residue field extensions.
-Then a general section of $|f^{\ast}\sO_{\P^{n}}(1)|$ is smooth. \eproposition
+\bproposition (\cite[Corollary 4.3 and Proposition 2.4 (1)]{luisa1998axiomatic}) Let $f:X\to \P^{n}$ be a finite type morphism from a smooth variety over any infinite field $k$.
+Assume that $f$ induces separable residue field extensions, i.e. for any point $x\in X$, the residue field of $\P^n$ at $y:=f(x)$ is a separable field extension of the residue field of $X$ at $x$.
+Then a general section of $|f^{\ast}\sO_{\P^{n}}(1)|$ is smooth. \eproposition \bremark Note that we do not require $f$ to be dominant, nor $x\in X$ to be a closed point.
+The assumption that $f$ induces separable field extension is a very strong condition.
+For instance, even the projection $g:\A^2_{u,v}\to \A^1_{u}$ does not induce separable residue field extensions: if we take $x$ to be the generic point of the closed subvariety $\mathrm{Spec}(k[u,v]/(u-v^p))$, then the induced residue field extension $k(u)\to k(u^{\frac{1}{p}})$ is not separable.
+We will apply this proposition in the case where $f$ is a quasi-finite map (see Theorem \ref{bertiniforklt} and Lemma \ref{projectivemodel}). \eremark

-Next, we follow the strategy in \cite{sato2023general} to prove some Bertini type results in low dimensions.
+Next, we follow the strategy in \cite{sato2025general} to prove some Bertini type results in low dimensions.